vtex/styleguide/react/components/Modal/README.md

 > WAI-ARIA: https://www.w3.org/TR/wai-aria-practices/#dialog_modal

 - If you don't provide a string title to the Modal, be sure to provide `aria-labelledby="id..."` if the label is visible or a string to `aria-label="..."` if it's not visible.
 Additionaly you can give a description for the Modal with `aria-describedby="id..`.
-- Use `initialFocusRef` to the first element you want the user to intereact with it, examples: Form, Confirm Button, Link etc.
+- If necessary, change the initial focus to the component you want the user intereact with first.
+Examples: Form, Confirm Button, Link etc.